The Department of North Dakota American Legion History Committee

 Through hundreds of hours of research and meetings, the committee gathered the information for this compilation, organized it, and assembled it into this history.

 The story of The American Legion consists of more than the date of events and occasions of its history.
-While that history bespeaks the dedication to “God and Country” that is the heart and soul of the organization, the “rest of the story” is inherent in the actions, reactions and performance of many common men of uncommon characteristics who have guided, influenced and promoted the aims and goals of The American Legion.
+While that history bespeaks the dedication to “God and Country” that is the heart and soul of the organization, the “rest of the story” is inherent in the actions, reactions and performance of many common men and women of uncommon characteristics who have guided, influenced and promoted the aims and goals of The American Legion.

 There are many such.
 A few have been recognized in the following pages.
 To those overlooked, the fruit of their deeds has already recognized their contribution, and those who have been touched by their efforts give lasting testimony to their deeds.